groundy

 Multi-GPU trades simplicity for bandwidth.
 Two discrete GPUs deliver their rated bandwidth independently, but sharding introduces NVLink or PCIe communication overhead.
 The math is less clean than unified memory, but the raw bandwidth budget is significantly higher.
 For decode-heavy workloads, the multi-GPU approach often wins despite the complexity.

-Grace-Blackwell-class developer inference boxes with LPDDR5X unified memory will be a specific hardware tradeoff: maximum memory capacity at minimum power, with bandwidth that reflects those priorities.
-For workloads that need a large model in memory and can tolerate slow decode, the tradeoff works.
-For workloads that need interactive-speed inference from large models, the bandwidth ceiling is the constraint, and the gigabyte count on the spec sheet will not change it.
+The DGX Spark turned out to be exactly this tradeoff: maximum memory capacity at minimum power, with bandwidth that reflects those priorities.
+For workloads that need a large model in memory and can tolerate slow decode, or that batch many requests through one box, the tradeoff works.
+For a single developer who needs interactive-speed inference from a large model, the 273 GB/s ceiling is the constraint, and the gigabyte count on the spec sheet does not change it.

 Frequently Asked Questions